 Many people do not realise how long computer printers have existed for.
-While early printers were obviously nowhere near as sophisticated as the printers we use today, it’s still astounding to think that computer printers were being developed way back in the 1930s.
-It’s taken almost 80 years for computer printing to evolve to where it is today, so let’s take a look back at the history of printing to find out how we got here.
+While early office printers were obviously nowhere near as sophisticated as the printers we use today, it’s still astounding to think that computer printers were being developed way back in the 1930s.
+It’s taken almost 80 years for office printers to evolve to where they are today, so let’s take a look back at the history of printing to find out how we got here.

 The birth of Xerox